cisnes/BITCORN-Multinode/README.md

 ### 2.4 Check masternode status
-You can check the status of your coin normally, but now you need to specify which coin you want to check.
+You can check the status of the blockchain sync process with this command

     bitcorn-cli -conf=/etc/masternodes/bitcorn_n1.conf getinfo

-Replace getinfo with whatever command you would normally use with the CLI.
-Replace the number with whatever MN you want to check.
+You can use this command for each individual masternode number, just replace the number (n1) with whatever MN you want to check.
+We need to wait for each masternode to sync and download up to the latest block.

 ### 2.5 Check block-sync
 The blockchain needs to be synced before you can start your MNs through the wallet.
 Do this by typing